NotNeelPatel/notneelpatel.github.io/blog/2022-05-15-smartphone-rant.md

 90/120Hz refresh rate
 ```

 Once you get used to a higher refresh rate, you can't go back.
-It makes everything look much better, especially animations and scrolling.
+It makes everything look much better, especially for animations and scrolling.

 ```
 OLED